On the stable Auslander-Reiten components of certain monomorphism categories: Finite components containing a boundary vertex

-\begin{definition} Following \cite{H2}, an indecomposable non-projective module in $\rm{Gprj}\mbox{-}\La$ is called $\CG$-semisimple if the canonical short exact sequence $0 \rt \Omega_{\La}(G)\rt P_G\rt G\rt 0$ is an almost split sequence in $\rm{Gprj}\mbox{-}\La$. \end{definition} In a recent work \cite{H2} by the first named author those algebras which all indecomposable non-projective Gorenstein projective modules are $\CG$-semsimple algebra, are studied.
-This type of algebras in there is called G-semisimple.
+\begin{definition} Let $G$ be an indecomposable non-projective Gorenstein projective module.
+The module $G$ is called $\CG$-semisimple if the canonical short exact sequence $0 \rt \Omega_{\La}(G)\rt P_G\rt G\rt 0$ is an almost split sequence in $\Gprj\La$.
+Following \cite{H2}, an algebra $\La$ is called $\CG$-semisimple if every indecomposable non-projective Gorenstein projective module in $\Gprj\La$ is $\CG$-semisimple. \end{definition}